 Maintain your current benefits.

-You don’t have to be eligible to receive public benefits to own an IAble account, but if you are receiving, or planning to apply for public benefits, your IAble account can protect you from asset caps.
+You don’t have to be eligible to receive public benefits to own an IAble account, but if you are receiving or plan to apply for public benefits, your IAble account can protect you from asset caps.

 IAble account assets are excluded in determining entitlement to any federal needs-based benefits.
 This includes programs such as Supplemental Security Income (SSI), Medicaid, Supplemental Nutrition Assistance Programs (SNAP), Housing and Urban Development (HUD) and the Free Application for Federal Student Aid (FAFSA).